-They developed their own approach to soul, in which funk met what Moana called “haka house music”.
+The MOAHUNTERS developed their own approach to soul, in which funk met “haka house music”.

 Moana and the Moahunters were a band fronted by a trio; with vocalists Teremoana Rapley and Minia Ripia they developed their own approach to soul, in which funk met what Maniapoto called “haka house music”.
 Rapley and Ripia were “young, energetic, staunch and cute,” Maniapoto told the Auckland Star’s Tahu Kukutai.
 “They don’t drink and smoke so I never have to worry about them turning up half-cut to perform.
 They’re also incredibly loyal and punctual.”